gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  AttachCardRequest | "Request body"

-Attach a saved card to customer at payment gateway i.e stripe and refresh card cache.
+Use this API to attach a customer's saved card at the payment gateway, such as Stripe.

 *Success Response:*

-List of cards objects
+Success.
+Check the example shown below or refer `AttachCardsResponse` for more details.

 Schema: `AttachCardsResponse`